 .PLUGS_ELECTRONICS_HANDS_ON_LAB_DATA

-Create a new Workbook and place the PLUGS_ELECTRONICS_HANDS_ON_LAB_DATA
+and select the PLUGS_ELECTRONICS_HANDS_ON_LAB_DATA

 Click on the Date

-columns down arrow and select Truncate date
+column down arrow and select Truncate date

 If you select the Day